Lymah123/Hactoberfest2023/README.md

 Oct 25: I joined OpenSauced Shoutout on Twitch.
 I joined the TBD live session on Discord.
 I submitted a PR.
 A PR got merged.

+Oct 26: I looked for more issues to work on in the repos.
+I forked the backend repo to checkout.